 Is it possible to reduce cart abandonment to zero?

 Not realistically, and you shouldn’t aim for zero.
-Remember that 43% of cart abandonment happens because people are “just browsing.”
-Meaning, they were never serious buyers.
-A healthy abandonment rate for most industries falls between 50-65%.
+A significant portion of cart additions happen because people are just browsing — they were never serious buyers.
+A healthy abandonment rate for most industries falls between 50–65%.
 Focus on converting the recoverable abandoners rather than chasing an impossible zero rate.
 The goal is optimization, not perfection.

 Bonus: Resources to Boost eCommerce Performance